hypnoSpira/GolfHero/doc/sprint 0/competition.md

 ![alt text][ProGolf3]

 [Steam Link](http://store.steampowered.com/app/308320/Total_Pro_Golf_3/)
-Total Pro Golf 3 is a single player Golf simulator thats is played using a birds-eye view on a 2D course.
-The game is strickly single player.
+Total Pro Golf 3 is a single player Golf simulator that’s is played using a birds-eye view on a 2D course.
+The game is strictly single player.

-Our game will incorporate multiplayer, that will allow you to play with friends and others.
+Our game is different in that it will incorporate multiplayer, allowing players to play with friends and others.
+The multiplayer will also feature an online chat allowing you to interact with the other players.
 The UI will be more intuitive and take up less of the screen.
+Total Pro Golf 3 targets a more niche player base; they focus more on the single player aspect along with aspects of living a life like a pro golf player would (entering tournaments and etc.).
+Our game has a more casual approach making it easy to pick up.

 ---